Dinuga-TW/snake-game/README.md

 ## 🎨 Design

-The design is fairly simple, but I wanted it to feel a bit more polished than a plain Snake implementation.
+The design is very simple, but I wanted it to feel a bit more polished than a plain Snake implementation.
 The general idea was a neon arcade look with dark blues, cyan glow, a bit of magenta contrast and some light CRT-inspired treatment on the game board.

 Did it become the full-blown retro arcade masterpiece I had in my head?
 Sadly not.
 But I think it gave the game a more distinct look without going completely overboard with effects.
 The game is also rendered at a lower resolution and scaled up to give it a slightly more pixelated appearance.